-The NEA coursework element is worth 50% of the final mark and is broken down into two separate assignments starting at the beginning of Year 11 in September and mid-November.
+The NEA (non-exam assessment) element is worth 50% of the final mark and is broken down into two separate assignments starting at the beginning of Year 11 in September.

 NEA1 is a Science Investigation where pupils will investigate the working characteristics, function and chemical properties of ingredients through practical experimentation and is worth 15% of the final grade.
+They will produce a 1500-2000 word science report based on the food investigation they have choose to conduct.
+They will be given an option of two investigations to choose from and complete one of them over 8 hours of moderated lesson time.